|Nominal duration||4 semesters (120 ECTS)|

 You must take the original entry qualification documents along with you when you finally go to the university.

-Applications are accepted from the following territories (based on citizenship): Algeria, Argentina, Azerbaijan, Brazil, Cambodia, Cape Verde, Colombia, Cuba, Ecuador, Ethiopia, Georgia, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Pakistan, Paraguay, Philippines, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Ukraine, Vietnam, Yemen.
+Applications are accepted from the following territories (based on citizenship): Algeria, Argentina, Azerbaijan, Cambodia, Cape Verde, Colombia, Cuba, Ecuador, Ethiopia, Georgia, India, Indonesia, Iran, Iraq, Israel, Jordan, Kenya, Kosovo, Kyrgyzstan, Laos, Lebanon, Macedonia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Pakistan, Paraguay, Philippines, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Ukraine, Vietnam, Yemen.

 A motivation letter must be added to your application.

 Our program is a unique initiative in Central and Eastern Europe: it offers basic knowledge similar to that in programs in Western Europe, but in addition it also prepares students to apply their knowledge and specific analytical skills in the context of middle-income countries.